 5. Ditch the fake corporate body language.
-Training young people (and by young you know I mean even as young as 7!) to be mini execs with body-language-by-numbers just won't cut it.
+Training young people (and by young you know I mean even as young as 7!) to be mini execs with body-language-by-numbers just won't cut it in my humble opinion.
 Neither does it read true for adults.
 Yes, some essentials like eye contact are helpful but human beings are trust-barometers and the superficial shapes can obscure the uniqueness of the candidate.

 6. Reverse Role-Play.
 Rehearse the interview as the interviewer - see what's like to be in their shoes.
-This prepares a connection with the interviewer, a sense of playful adventure and highlights the need to move away from a stagnant question/answer dynamic and explore the art of conversation.
+This prepares a connection with the interviewer, creates a sense of playful adventure and highlights the need to move away from a stagnant question/answer dynamic and explore the art of conversation.

 7. Practise.
 Plan.
 Prepare.
 And bonus P - Presence.
 The 3 P's are a dependable set of guiding principles but Presence gives you edge.
 Presence in this case meaning being present and available to spontaneous and irreverent conversation as well as influencing the atmosphere of the room - commanding the kind of attention an actor has on stage.
 People don't remember credentials they remember how they felt in your presence.